Multiple Food Allergies ‘Remarkably Common,’ Study Finds

 “Multi-food allergy is remarkably common and burdensome.
 It presents unique challenges for people living with it,” Warren told Allergic Living.
 He is the director of population health research for CFAAR, a center within Northwestern University’s Feinberg School of Medicine.

-The study uses data collected on nearly 80,000 participants from across the United States.
+The study, published in 2023, used data collected on nearly 80,000 participants from across the United States.
 It also clearly identifies four clusters of food allergies that tend to go together.

 From this general population survey, Gupta’s team published earlier pivotal work.
 In 2018, they estimated the prevalence of food allergies in U.S. children is 7.6 percent.
 Then their 2019 study of the data found 10.8 percent of U.S. adults have food allergies, a higher rate than previously known.